rbn/mosh-react/learning-notes.md

   command + left-arrow

 * deploy to vercel (come back and do - he only did a dev (or UAT?) auto-deploy.
 Try a prod?)

+routing

+- navigate - hooks - navigate programmatically (button push) - get ready to use this

+- params hook - get params from url etc